alexcodes11/General-Elections/README.md

     try:
         if theirwebsite in webpage['href']:
 ```
-   - The code below basically returns a list in Python with all the texts that contains the key words.
+   - The code below returns a Python List with all the texts that contains a key words.
+For example "BIKE" is a key word.
+My code would return ["Building pedestrian friendly infastructure so people can walk, **"BIKE"**, and run without any fear"].
 This is a Python Regex Expression:
  ```
 transit = thelink.find_all(text=re.compile(r'\bBIKES\b | \bBIKE\b |\bSUBWAYS\b | \bMETRO\b | \bRAIL\b | \bTRANSIT\b | \bBIKING\b  | \bBUSES\b '))